ghoshp83/Oozie-Sqoop-Integration-for-data-download/README.md

 # Oozie-Sqoop-Integration-for-data-download

-A Sqoop job to download data from Oracle database through Oozie coordinator and workflows
+A Sqoop job to download data from Oracle database through Oozie coordinator and workflows.

 This application is to create an oozie job using oozie coordinators and workflows which will trigger/execute a sqoop job.
 Using oozie coordinators, we can automate the schedule for data download.